MeReMa-UIT/server/README.md

 ### Setup
 - Run `docker compose up -d`
-- If db isn't updated with the lastest schema, run `make migrate-up` (need to install `dbmate`)
+- If db isn't updated with the lastest schema, run `make migrate-up` (need to install `dbmate`).
+If there is an error when running `make migrate-up`, run `make migrate-down` until db refreshs to init state, then run `make migrate-up` to update
-- Connect to db via sql tools (already setup in .vscode, password is "pg")
+- Connect to db via vscode sql tools (already setup in .vscode, password is "pg") or vimdadbob blah blah
 - Run `go get -u github.com/swaggo/swag` (if `swag` hasn't been installed yet)
 - Run `go mod tidy`
 - Run `make run`